About the Museum

 Model Car Museum

-The museum is entirely self-financing and is open to the public on Saturdays, Sundays and most Gala days, when the trains are running generally 10.30am to 4.30pm.
+The museum is entirely self-financing and is open to the public generally between 10.30am and 3.30pm on Saturdays, Sundays and certain other days in summer months when the Welshpool & Llanfair Light Railway trains are running.
+More details can be found on our Facebook page.

-The custodians believe the collection to be the largest such collection in Wales, and one of the largest in the UK.
-Some of the older models are probably unique.
-We share the museum with Connections, a treasure trove of railway memorabilia with its own model railway layout.
+We share the museum with Llanfair Connections, a treasure trove of railway memorabilia with its own model railway layouts.

-If travelling a long way do check the Railway Station Website www.wllr.org.uk for the train times
+If travelling a long way do check our Facebook page and if planning to combine your visit with a train ride the W&LLR website www.wllr.org.uk for the train times.

 Llanfair Station number is 01938 810441